AmjedAyoub/New-Click-Game/README.md

 * React.js

 ## Links
-This program is deployed on [GitHub Pages](https://amjedayoub.github.io/New-Clicky-Game/).\
+This program is deployed on [Heroku](https://amjedayoub.github.io/New-Clicky-Game/).\
 This program is published on [GitHub](https://github.com/AmjedAyoub/New-Clicky-Game).

 ## Authors